awsdocs/amazon-traffic-mirroring-guide/doc_source/tm-example-inbound-tcp-udp.md

 | Filter | Filter 1 |
 | Session number | 1 |

-## Step 6: Create a Traffic Mirror Session for the UDP Traffic<a name="step-create-session-udp"></a>
+## Step 6: Create a traffic mirror session for the UDP traffic<a name="step-create-session-udp"></a>

 Create and configure a traffic mirror session with the following options\.
-For more information, see [Create a Traffic Mirror Session](traffic-mirroring-session.md#create-traffic-mirroring-session)\.
+For more information, see [Create a traffic mirror session](traffic-mirroring-session.md#create-traffic-mirroring-session)\.

-**Traffic Mirror Session to Monitor Inbound UDP Traffic**
+**Traffic mirror session to monitor inbound UDP traffic**

 | Option | Value |
 | --- | --- |